brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-cole-swensen.md

       She is also the recipient of a PEN Oakland-Josephine Miles Award and in 2014 was named a member of the Ordre de Chevalier des Arts et des Lettres, one of France's highest cultural honors.
-  - person: amit-dwibedy
+  - person: biswamit-dwibedy
-    event_bio: Biswamit Dwibedy is the author of Ozalid (1913 Press, 2010), Eirik’s Ocean (Portable Press, 2016) and Ancient Guest (HarperCollins, 2017).
-In 2014, he guest-edited a dossier of contemporary Indian poetry for Aufgabe 13, published by Litmus Press.
-He is a co-editor of 1913 Journal and was a judge for the Best Translated Book Award in 2015.
-In India, he edits Anew Print, a small-press focused on translations from India, and is the Director of the Anew Writing Program, a low-residency, creative writing program–the first of its kind in India.
-He has an MFA in writing from Bard College and teaches in Bangalore at the Srishti Institute of Art, Design, and Technology.
+    event_bio: "Biswamit Dwibedy is the author of six collections of poetry, published in India and the United States, which include Ozalid (1913 Press), Hubble Gardener (Spuyten Duyvil), MC3 (Essay Press), and Ancient Guest (HarperCollins).
+In 2012, he edited a dossier of Indian poetry in translation from seven different regional languages for Aufgabe, published by Litmus Press, New York.
+He is also the founder and editor of Anew Print, a small press that publishes limited-edition chapbooks from writers in India and abroad.
+He has taught creative writing and arts practice at the Srishti Institute of Art, Design, and Technology in Bangalore, India, and now teaches at the American University of Paris. "
   - person: susan-howe
     event_bio: "Susan Howe was born on June 10, 1937, in Boston, Massachusetts.
 She is the author of several poetry collections, including Debths (New